 For Reboot, Rebuild, or Restore, choose Yes for your preferred option.

-For WorkspaceId, enter the ID of the WorkSpace that you want to recover. - Choose Execute.
+For WorkspaceId, enter the ID of the WorkSpace that you're recovering. - Choose Execute.

 If none of the preceding troubleshooting steps resolve your issue, then collect the client-side logs and open an AWS Support case.